cryptojim99/cielago_blog/content/custom/about.md

 Experienced software engineer based in Tokyo Japan.

+Why Cielago ? - Dune fans may remember that a Cielago is a :

+> Furry bat of Arrakis trained for communication by the Fremen.
+The individual tamed bats carry coded messages implemented with the use of distrans technology.

+No particular meaning attached - I just mostly liked the way the word sounds.

 ## Blogs I like

-Caveat that - as with anything on the web these may well get stale.
+With the caveat that - as with anything on the web these may well get stale.

 - [Julia Evans](https://jvns.ca/) - interesting programming stuff inc terminal observations
 - [Simon Willison](https://simonwillison.net/) blogging about ai, llms and [llm](https://llm.datasette.io/en/stable/) a very cool python library for interacting with LLMs.